 A freestanding tub set on the classy checker tiles flooring surrounded by purple walls.

-This master bathroom featuring black granite countertop on its sink counter along with a walk-in shower room.
+This primary bathroom featuring black granite countertop on its sink counter along with a walk-in shower room.

-A master bathroom with a double sink and a toilet room, surrounded by purple walls.
+A primary bathroom with a double sink and a toilet room, surrounded by purple walls.

-Spacious master bathroom featuring purple walls and two sink counters, along with a walk-in shower room.
+Spacious primary bathroom featuring purple walls and two sink counters, along with a walk-in shower room.
 The room is lighted by wall sconces.

-Small master bathroom with a classy vintage sink, along with rich hardwood floors and a purple wall.
+Small primary bathroom with a classy vintage sink, along with rich hardwood floors and a purple wall.

 4. Purple Kitchen